 By Road

 Driving from Nairobi to Amboseli is one of the most popular ways to reach the park.
 It’s idea to enjoy the scenic route and stop at interesting spots along the way.
 The drive typically takes around 4 to 5 hours, depending on traffic.
-If you are experienced in driving in Africa, renting a car to get to the park yourself is a great option.
+If you are experienced in driving in Africa, I recommend going for a road trip and renting an adventure car to get to the park yourself.

 By Air